ratta2ii/react-redux-state-api/README.md

 2:13 | Chipping away on a new branch in my capstone.
 Working on selcting a product and opening model with correct data

 3:05 | Still trucking away.
 I have spent the entire day trying to piece together this concept of capturing the click event and updating the state on the selected item.
 I am going to have to make myself a lesson with just state on a single item to see how this works.

+4:05 |  checkin in again | Can't figure out if i even need state.
+Will see if i can talk to someone on the phone tomorrow